zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 +------------+---------------------------+-------+----------------+--------+--------+-----------+
 ```

-5. Get OpenStack RC file for the monitoring user in this project, source it and generate application credentials:
+5. Get the OpenStack RC file for the monitoring user in this project, source it and generate application credentials:
 ```
 # openstack application credential create --description "Application credential for Zabbix monitoring" zabbix-app-cred
   +--------------+----------------------------------------------------------------------------------------+